hello world!

 The treatment lasts 15-60 minutes.
 Patients typically feel slight stinging but no pain because the providers use gentle ingredients or sedating/numbing agents.

 The number of sessions required depends on the severity of the patient’s hyperpigmentation and chemical peel type.
-Deeper peels are more invasive and require fewer visits but have longer recovery times.
-Patients taking light and medium peels need at least three to six visits spaced two to four weeks apart to improve skin tone.
+Patients taking light and medium peels need at least three to six visits spaced two to four weeks apart to notice an improvement in their skin tone.

 Depending on the chemical peel type, acid concentrations, and the patient’s sensitivity, the following side effects may occur: